 In all, there are 12 different colors available.
 Of all the great reviews on these kicks, this one summarizes the appeal of the men’s dress sneakers category: “You can wear it with a suit but if you have to run to catch a bus, it will really help!”
 Part of the comfort factor is because of Kenneth Cole New York’s “Silver Technology Gel Pod.”
 Put another way, it’s a cushioned section of the insole and the comfort of these dress sneakers is mentioned in several reviews.

 Price: $40.68 and up (depending on size/color selected)

 6. Steve Madden Men’s Ringwald Fashion Sneaker

-Bold black on white here, so the Steve Madden Men’s Ringwald Fashion Sneaker is gonna make a statement no matter what you wear the kicks with.
-Not that you’ll be going black tie in these (not that you won’t), but to get a great feel for the style, check out this photo on the NYTimes of a few celebs sporting tuxes with B&W men’s dress sneakers (they’re not Maddens, but you get the idea).
-If the black’s not your game, the sneak is also offered in red, blue, tan and white.
-As one Ringwald reviewer notes, the shoes “match everything,” so this is a great entry point into the men’s dress sneakers world.
+Bold red leather here, so the Steve Madden Men’s Ringwald Fashion Sneaker is gonna make a statement no matter what you wear them with.
+Not that you’ll be going black tie in these (not that you won’t), but to get a great feel for high fashion sneaks, check out this photo on the NYTimes of a few celebs sporting tuxes with B&W men’s dress sneakers (they’re not Maddens, but you get the idea).

 7. Lacoste Men’s Alisos 20 Fashion Sneaker